csusm-library/scrum2b/README.md

 SUMMARY
 -------

-**Scrum2B** is a plugin of Redmine (www.redmine.org), support Scrum Board and other features allow teams could use Scrum to develop Agile project.
+**Scrum2B** is a plugin for Redmine (www.redmine.org) that offers pre-project Scrum Boards and other features aimed at teams wanting to use Scrum for agile project development.
 Scrum2B is developed by Scrum2B Team.

 ***Contacts:***